Home/Basic Needs/Community Service Organizations

 WomensLaw

-hotline.womenslaw.org (form-based email hotline) womenslaw.org/ Despite its name, WomensLaw.org provides [Read More]
+hotline.womenslaw.org (form-based email hotline) womenslaw.org/ Despite its name, WomensLaw.org provides information that is relevant to people of all genders, not [Read More]

 For legal information, Law Help NY is a good starting point; the web site provides LiveChat.
 A Spanish version of the website is at: http://www.lawhelpny.org/es/ See their resources on immigration help.